Anthonyntilelli/example-bash/README.md

 ## Description                <a name= "Description"></a>

-  Bash wapper for backing up Linux machine with bash version 4.0+.
+  Bash wrapper for backing up Linux machine with bash version 4.0+.
 This program will run user provided backup configuration when         called.
-It uses 2 global constants `GL_BACKUP_CONFIG` and `GL_PRMG_CONFIG` to choose the configuation files.
+It uses 2 global constants `GL_BACKUP_CONFIG` and `GL_PRMG_CONFIG` to choose the configuration files.
 They are set to the         example file for demonstration purposes.

   _Please note_, this script was written for bash learning and experimentation.
 There are likely better and simpler solutions available.